The following questions

 Q: Can I come in and just

-a class to see what you do?
+watch a class to see what you do?

 A: Spectators are welcome anytime.